-Firstly, if you are unsure whether it is ‘time’ please contact the surgery to chat with a member of staff.
-We are always happy to talk it through with you, we understand it is a very difficult decision and will make sure to take the time to listen and give our advice.
+Firstly, if you are unsure whether it is ‘time’ please contact the surgery to speak with a member of staff.
+We are always happy to talk every aspect through with you, we understand it is a very difficult decision and will make sure to take the time to listen and give our advice.
 The bluecross offer a brilliant support facility so take a look.

-We are all kind and experienced vets and will make sure your pet ends their life in a painless and dignified manner.
-The procedure involves putting a needle into their front leg and giving them an overdose of an anaesthetic agent.
-The anaesthetic will allow your pet to drift off to sleep before it stops their heart.
-It is quick and painless.
-If your pet is stressed at the vets or becomes at all worried we will give them some light sedation first to make sure the process is as smooth as possible.
+Our sympathetic and experienced vets and will make sure your pet ends their life in a painless and dignified manner.
+The procedure involves putting a needle into their front leg and giving them an injection into their vein.
+Your pet will then drift off into a very deep sleep before everything then comes to stop.
+It is a very quick and totally painless process.
+If your pet normally becomes stressed at the vets we can give them some light sedation first to help ensure the process is totally stress free for them.
 A nurse and vet will carry out the procedure but you are welcome to stay with your pet throughout, there is no pressure either way.

 All pets euthanased at Ash Tree go to the Suffolk Pet Crematorium.
 This is locally based in a peaceful farm setting.
-Your are very welcome to visit the crematorium or take your et their yourself.
+Your are very welcome to visit the crematorium by prior arrangement.

 With some notice we will always try to accommodate this if you would prefer this option.
 We understand it can be stressful bringing your pet to the practice.